stacksmith/trivial-project/README.md

-`:EXTENSIONS`    | see below | list of extensions and actions `:MANIFEST` | | optional highest-priority list of files and actions `:TEMPLATE-PATH` | "~/trivial-project-template/" | pathname of template `:OUTPUT-PATH` | your local project directory | directory that will contain new project `:TP-LOCAL-CONFIG-FILENAME` | ".local.tp" | Configuration filename `:TP-REGISTER-WITH-ASDF` | T | when T register project path with asdf:*central-registry*
+`:EXTENSIONS`    | see below | list of extensions and actions `:MANIFEST` | | optional highest-priority list of files and actions `:TEMPLATE-PATH` | "~/trivial-project-template/" | pathname of template `:OUTPUT-PATH` | quicklisp project directory | directory that will contain new project `:TP-LOCAL-CONFIG-FILENAME` | ".local.tp" | Configuration filename `:TP-REGISTER-WITH-ASDF` | T | when T register project path with asdf:*central-registry*